tallen-hashicorp/vault-azure-ad-k8s-example/README.md

-Here is the spell-checked version of the document:

----

 # Vault Azure AD Kubernetes Example

 This repository demonstrates how to use HashiCorp Vault Enterprise to enable self-service provisioning of Azure Kubernetes (K8s) resources.
 We will walk through the setup of Vault, dynamic credential generation using Azure AD, and the use of Terraform modules to manage these configurations.